dancesWithCycles/berlin-gtfs-rt-server/readme.md

 export BBOX='{"north": 52.52, "west": 13.36, "south": 52.5, "east": 13.39}'
 ```

-`berlin-gtfs-rt-server` uses `hafas-gtfs-rt-feed` underneath, which is split into three parts: polling the HAFAS endpoint (`monitor-hafas` CLI), matching realtime data (`match-with-gtf` CLI), and serving a GTFS-RT feed (`serve-as-gtfs-rt` CLI).
+`fp-gtfs-rt-server` uses `hafas-gtfs-rt-feed` underneath, which is split into three parts: polling the HAFAS endpoint (`monitor-hafas` CLI), matching realtime data (`match-with-gtf` CLI), and serving a GTFS-RT feed (`serve-as-gtfs-rt` CLI).
 You can run all three at once using the `start.sh` wrapper script:

 ```shell
 ./start.sh